Kozphy/go_learn/basic_go/dsa/chp3/dsa_algo_chp3.md

 The `Add` method on the `Queue` class takes the `order` parameter and adds it to `Queue` **based on the priority**.

 Based on this, the location of the `order` parameter **is found by comparing it with the priority parameter**:

+## Synchronized queue

+A synchronized queue consists of elements that need to be processed in a particular sequence.